-The biggest question that tall and heavy people have before jumping into go-karting relates to the size of the karts.
-Are there special chassis for taller or heavier drivers?
-I’ve spent a lot of time racing karts, often with friends who felt like go-karting wasn’t for them because of their size.
+The biggest question that tall and heavy people have before jumping into go-karting relates to the size of the karts, and many wonder if there are special chassis for taller or heavier drivers.
+If you’re wondering this too, it helps to learn more about how to choose a kart as a tall or heavy driver.

-So, what go-kart size should tall and heavy drivers get?
-Almost every chassis on the market will be 78” long, 25” tall and 52” wide.
-A few kart manufacturers did a brief stint making longer/wider builds, but quickly standardized their sizes to meet the specifications of race classes in the US.
+Tall and heavy go-kart drivers should get a standard size of kart.
+Almost every kart chassis on the market will be 78” long, 25” tall and 52” wide.
+A few manufacturers did try making longer/wider builds, but quickly standardized their sizes to meet the specifications of race classes in the USA.

 Do Tall Or Heavy Drivers Need A Longer Go-Kart Chassis?

-Longer kart chassis could, in some cases, provide more downforce and give taller drivers an advantage over the more average-sized competitors, so a lot of kart tracks had to make a separate class for those karts to compete.
+Longer kart chassis could, in some cases, provide more downforce and give taller drivers an advantage over shorter competitors, so a lot of kart tracks had to make a separate class for those karts to compete.

-And, over time, there just wasn’t the popularity to keep those classes for tall drivers alone.
-Margay stopped making their long chassis karts and went back to the standard formula which met the regulations for every classification of adult drivers.
+Over time, there just wasn’t the popularity to keep those classes for tall drivers alone.
+Margay stopped making their long chassis karts and went back to the standard formula that met the regulations for every classification of adult drivers.

 The biggest reason for longer karts overall was so that taller people would be able to reach pedals without doubling their legs up.
-To counteract this problem, kart manufacturers simply made the karts so that it was easy to adjust the pedal and seat placements, and it was basically solved.
+To counteract this issue, kart manufacturers simply made the karts so that it was easy to adjust the pedal and seat placements, and the problem was basically solved.

-Sure, folks over 6’5” would probably still have some issues with how long their legs were, but overall, a solution was found and height is no longer much of a factor.
+Sure, people over 6’5” would probably still have some issues with how long their legs are, but overall, a solution was found and height was no longer much of a factor.
 Nowadays, most people will be able to fit into most karts and just adjust things as needed.

-One thing I would point out, however, is the fact that tall people have pretty long torsos, not just legs!
+One thing to note is the fact that tall people have pretty long torsos, not just legs!
 More body protruding from the kart will mean more drag produced, so that is definitely something you can try to rectify.
-One of my karting buddies was a 6’4” beanpole way back when, and his solution was to have his seat set as low to the bottom plate as possible without outright sitting on it.
+One of my karting buddies was a 6’4” beanpole, and his solution was to have his seat set as low to the bottom plate as possible without outright sitting on it.

 He was still taller than everyone else on the track and it could sometimes work against him on windy days, but he was keeping pace with the rest of the pack without issue.